Icinga/icingaweb2-module-toplevelview/README.md

 With a caching layer, this view can aggregate thousands of status objects and make them easily available for overview and drill down.

-This view extends the status logic and behavior of Icinga Web 2 a bit, please see the documentation on details.

 ## Requirements

 * Icinga Web 2 >= 2.5.0